theblitz/ObservableCollections/README.md

 Just "Observe" the object as you would any other.
 The observer will receive the collection object as the parameter when called.

-You can check to object to to what action was performed that caused the change, what was passed to it and what was the result.
+You can check the object to see what action was performed that caused the change, what was passed to it and what was the result.
 The following properties are available from the collection object:
 ```
 action: The action performed.
 A full list is available in the enum ObservableCollectionsAction